saeedghsh/music/README.md

 * [d] DISCARD (temp and perm)
 * [.]
 HALFASSED
 ```

-* [x] add a drawing of Tar and visaulize its notes and frequencies.
-* [d] fix issue with printing `sori` and `koron` symbols,
-        -> This turned to be much harder than I expected.
-Skipping for now

 * [ ] change `accidental.unidoce_char` to `symbol` and find a better name for `accidental.shorthand`
 * [ ] `quadranttone` -> `quartertone`